Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Quantum boundary length and area bounds

 Suppose that $0 < a < b < \infty$.
 The number of downward jumps made by $X$ in time $r^3 / t^3$ of size between $a$ and $b$ is distributed as a Poisson random variable with mean given by a constant times

 In particular, the number of jumps made by $X$ in time $r^3/t^3$ of size between $\tfrac{1}{2} r^{2} t^{-8/3}$ and $r^2 t^{-8/3}$ is Poisson with mean proportional to $t$.
 Therefore it follows from Lemma~\ref{lem::poisson_deviation} that there exist constants $c_2,c_3 > 0$ such that the probability of the event that the number of such jumps is fewer than $1/2$ its mean is at most $c_2 \exp(-c_3 t)$.
 It follows from the argument of the previous paragraph that the same holds for $W$.
 We note that each of the jumps of $W$ corresponds to a quantum disk cut out by $\Gamma|_{[0,r]}$ and the size of the jump corresponds to the quantum boundary length of the disk.
-Moreover, the probability that fewer than $1/2$ of these disks have quantum area which is larger than $1/2$ of the conditional expectation of the quantum area given its quantum boundary length is at most $c_4 \exp(-c_5 t)$ where $c_4,c_5 > 0$ are constants.
+Since the law of a quantum disk with boundary length $\ell$ can be obtained from the law of a quantum disk with boundary length $1$ and then adding $2 \gamma^{-1} \log \ell$ to the field, we have that the following is true.
+There exists $a > 0$ so that the probability that fewer than $1/2$ of these disks have quantum area which is larger than $a$ times the conditional expectation of the quantum area given its quantum boundary length is at most $c_4 \exp(-c_5 t)$ where $c_4,c_5 > 0$ are constants.
 By Lemma~\ref{lem::quantum_disk_area}, the conditional mean of the quantum area of such a quantum disk given its quantum boundary length is proportional to $r^4 t^{-16/3}$ (when the boundary length is proportional to $r^2 t^{-8/3}$), combining all of our estimates implies~\eqref{eqn::metric_hull_area_deviations}. \end{proof}